• Have your air conditioning system checked by a licensed technician to ensure it is in good working condition.

 • Check that all windows and doors are tightly closed to keep the cool air in and the hot air out.
 Weather stripping also can help seal air leaks around doors and windows.

-• Cook and use other heat-generating appliances such as washers, dryers and dish washer
+• Cook and use other heat-generating appliances such as washers, dryers and dish washers in the early morning or cooler evening hours.

 • Wash clothes in cold water.